Decentralidia/Rebuttal/Readme.md

 # Reviewer 1

-We thank you for your valuable comments on our submission “User Voices, Platform Choices: Social Media Policy Puzzle with Decentralization Salt”.
-We addressed your concerns in the following by iterating on your questions and providing corresponding response to them.
-We aim to thoroughly comprehend your questions and concerns and address them to the best of our ability in the following responses.
-Nevertheless, if you have any additional concerns or questions, please feel free to ask without hesitation.
+Thank you for your valuable comments on our submission "User Voices, Platform Choices: Social Media Policy Puzzle with Decentralization Salt."
+We addressed your concerns in the following by iterating on your questions and providing corresponding responses to them.
+We aim to thoroughly comprehend your questions and concerns and address them to the best of our ability in the following reactions.
+Nevertheless, please ask without hesitation if you have any additional concerns or questions.

 ***